chimochio/civng/README.md

 You have to run the executable at the root of the project because paths for some needed resources are hardcoded.

+## Hex cells orientation

+In Civ 5, hex cells are "pointy topped", but in `civng`, our cells are "flat topped".
+This is because it's much harder to ascii-draw a good-looking pointy-topped cell than a flat topped one.
+This changes significantly how maps look, but it shouldn't affect gameplay.

 [rust]: http://www.rust-lang.org/
 [cargo]: https://crates.io/
 [boxdrawing]: https://en.wikipedia.org/wiki/Box-drawing_character